-The largest city in Andorra is Andorra la Vella, which is home to 19,319 people.
+The capital and largest city in Andorra is Andorra la Vella, which is home to 19,319 people.
+Andorra la Vella is also the highest capital in all of Europe.
 In total there are ten towns in Andorra with a population of more than 1,000 people.

 Despite its small population, Andorra is one of the richest countries in the world.
 The World Bank estimated that it's GDP per capita was 44,952 in 2008, making it the 16th richest country in the world.
 Its prosperity is built largely on its status as a tax haven and its tourist industry.
 The Andorran Government estimates that 10.8 million tourists visited the country in 2008, and at times the number of tourists in the country dwarfs the number of residents.